EmbeddedSources/iAsync/README.md

 ```

 Of course, we should implement download and parsing routines.
-Full source code of the [sample](https://github.com/dodikk/weather-iasync/blob/master/lib/iAsyncWeatherOperations/iAsyncWeatherOperations/AWOperationsFactory.mm) can be found at the repository below : https://github.com/dodikk/weather-iasync
+Full source code of the [sample](https://github.com/dodikk/weather-iasync/blob/master/lib/iAsyncWeatherOperations/iAsyncWeatherOperations/AWOperationsFactory.mm) can be found at the repository below : <https://github.com/dodikk/weather-iasync>

+## iAsync flow control operators
+iAsync has the following flow control for operations for your asynchronous blocks :

+* **sequence** - operations are executed one after another.
+* **sequence of attempts** - operations are executed one after another until one of them succeeds
+* **group** - operations are executed in parallel.
+A single callback is triggered when all of them are finished.
+* **waterfall** - operations are executed one after another.
+Results of the previous operation are passed to the one under execution as input.

+The library has many more features to explore.
+See the readme in the "lib" directory for details.